-Policy 5.1.3 Encourage complementary building height, scale, design and character
+Policy 5.1.3 Encourage complementary building height, scale, design, and character.

 Cedars area provides the entryway into downtown from south of Dallas.
-Staff's proposed regulations fosters appropriate building height, scale and massing, that is complementary to the downtown area not to create another downtown.
-Staff's proposed regulations focus on augmenting the unique character of the Cedars area.
+The proposed regulations foster appropriate building height, scale and massing, that is complementary to the downtown area not to create another downtown.
+The proposed regulations focus on augmenting the unique character of the Cedars area.